OpenSILEX/docs-community-dev/docs/Phis_local_installation.md

 ### Software
 #### Mongodb + robo3t
 ##### Mongodb
-All the information you need to install mongodb correctly is [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/#install-mongodb-community-edition/).
+All information you need to install mongodb correctly are on  [docs.mongodb.com](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/#install-mongodb-community-edition/).

 Now you have a Mongodb service.
 You can change path to database in the /etc/mongod.conf file.
 But your location need to exist before starting mongodb service and you have to attribute correct rights on this folder: